jerdog/high-performing-eng-teams-hugorevealjs/content/cdMiniSummit23/30-min/_index.md

 ![cd-tweet](/images/slides/tweet-cd-def.jpg)

 {{% note %}}
 I put out a question a few weeks ago about how people would define CD...
-I got one response.
+Anyone want to take a stab at it?
 {{% /note %}}

 ---

 ![cd-tweet](/images/slides/tracy-miranda-cd-def-gif.gif)

+{{% note %}}
+...I only got one response - Tracy Miranda, who provided a really good definition

 ---